anton-novak/community-board-bot/README.md

 COUCH_DB_IP_PORT="127.0.0.1:9876"
 COUCH_DB_PROTOCOL="http"
 TELEGRAM_FILE_URL="https://api.telegram.org/file/bot"
+COMMUNITY_LABEL="Banlieue 13"
 ```
 Point your front-end services to the back end by editing the first line of `services` file in `/web-app/src` directory.

 Then navigate to `/server/src` directory and start the server with `ts-node index.ts` command in your OS terminal.
-To start the front-end server run `($env:HTTPS = "true") -and (npm start)` from `/web-app` directory in Windows PowerShell or `HTTPS=true npm start`in a UNIX OS terminal (Create React App [docs page](https://create-react-app.dev/docs/using-https-in-development) on that).
+To start the front-end server run `($env:HTTPS = "true") -and (npm start)` from `/web-app` directory in Windows PowerShell or `HTTPS=true npm start` in a UNIX OS terminal (Create React App [docs page](https://create-react-app.dev/docs/using-https-in-development) on that).

 Now you are good to go, just `/start` a conversation with the bot in Telegram.
 In development mode you will see a browser warning when opening the mini-app about not using a proper HTTPS certificate - just click through it.